csinva/gan-vae-pretrained-pytorch/readme.md

 | ![fake_images-300](mnist_dcgan/samples/fake_samples_epoch_099.png) | ![real_images](mnist_dcgan/samples/real_samples.png) |

 For comparison with a less complicated architecture, I've also included a pre-trained non-convolutional GAN  in the [mnist_mlp](mnist_mlp) folder, based on code from [this repo](https://github.com/BeierZhu/GAN-MNIST-Pytorch/blob/master/main.py) (trained for 300 epochs).

+I've also included a pre-trained LeNet classifier which achieves 99% test accuracy in the [classifier/lenet](classifers/lenet) folder, based on [this repo](https://github.com/activatedgeek/LeNet-5).

 ### cifar10